SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - I wasn't a 'useless trainee' judge anymore, but now a chair who people depended on.
 - I felt this 'value' when juniors asked me for feedback on getting better.
 It made me feel like I was the shit, the man.

-How do we get inexperienced juniors to enjoy judging though?
-Since they aren't fully qualified to give feedback.
+Since they aren't fully qualified to give feedback, these motivations don't work for inexperienced judges.
+How then do we get them to enjoy judging?

-The two scenarios a junior would be judging is
+The two ways juniors judge are:
 1. As a panel to a senior chair
 2. As a chair, a sole judge, when the senior present decides to speak instead

-I think there are primarily 2 ways to replicate a portion of this feeling that I had, and it's the duty of the senior present to try.
+I think there are primarily 2 ways to replicate a portion of this feeling that I had
 1. **If you're the chair, make the junior feel like their thoughts are heard.**
 2. **If you spoke, ask this junior judge for feedback.
 Most people don't think of this because they think there's no point of doing this.
 However, it can still help you to know how an ordinary person would interpret your speech.
 And it does leagues of improvement in the enjoyment of a junior to judge, because they feel proud about their opinion being valued by a senior.
 They might say things like, "I don't know how to judge, this is my first time, don't ask me", but get it out of them, saying that you value their words, you value the fact that they sat through your 1 hour yap.**